Multi-Winner Voting with Approval Preferences: The Core

 \item No welfarist rule (\Cref{def:welfarist_rules}) can satisfy the core property \cite{pet-sko:laminar}.

-\item If one restricts the attention to a special subclass of approval profiles, so-called \emph{approval-based party-list profiles} \cite{BGPSW19}, the situation changes.
-Approval-based party-list profiles are approval profiles where each candidate appears with at least $k$ copies, i.e., for every candidate~$c$ it holds that $\left|\{c' \in C \colon N(c) = N(c')\}\right| \geq k$. \citet{BGPSW19} proved that PAV satisfies the core property on approval-based party-list profiles; as mentioned before, PAV does not satisfy the core property in the general case.
+\item If one restricts the attention to a special subclass of approval profiles, so-called \emph{approval-based party-list profiles} as introduced by \citet{BGPSW19}, the situation changes.
+Approval-based party-list profiles are approval profiles where each candidate appears with at least $k$ copies, i.e., for every candidate~$c$ it holds that $\left|\{c' \in C \colon N(c) = N(c')\}\right| \geq k$.
+Approval-based party-list profiles are thus \emph{more general} than party-list profiles (cf.~\Cref{def:party_profiles})---intuitively each voter can approve one or more parties. \citet{BGPSW19} prove that PAV satisfies the core property on approval-based party-list profiles.
+As mentioned before, PAV does not satisfy the core property in the general case.

+\item It is known that the core can be empty in settings that are related to the ABC model but are more expressive.
+This is the case, e.g., in committee elections with ranking-based preferences \citep{cheng2019group,abs-2108-01987} and in participatory budgeting with additive utilities \citep[Appendix~C]{fain2018fair}; these two settings are discussed \Cref{sec:multiwinner-rank} and in \Cref{sec:part-budg}, respectively.

 \end{enumerate}